MikeBishop/dns-alt-svc/draft-nygren-httpbis-httpssvc.md

 clients MUST NOT place any more trust in this signal than if they had received a 302 redirect over cleartext HTTP.

+If the HTTPSSVC query results in a SERVFAIL error, the client SHOULD abandon the connection attempt and display an error message.
+A SERVFAIL error can occur if the domain is DNSSEC-signed, the recursive resolver is DNSSEC-validating, and an active attacker between the recursive resolver and the authoritative resolver is attempting to prevent the upgrade to HTTPS.
+Similarly, if the client validates DNSSEC, it SHOULD abandon the connection attempt if the HTTPSSVC RR fails to validate.

 ## Cache interaction